 If you have been charged with drunk driving in Michigan, you could face criminal conviction, jail time, and suspension or loss of your driver’s license.
 Many employers will not hire or keep an employee with a criminal conviction, even if their record is otherwise spotless.
 It is essential to have experienced legal representation as soon as possible after you are arrested or charged to prevent a momentary mistake from having lasting consequences.

 Kuhn Rogers represents clients who have been charged with drunk driving offenses in Michigan, including:

 Over the last few years Michigan law has changed to make available significantly greater opportunities for an individual with a prior criminal record to pursue expungement of the prior conviction(s).
-Having any criminal conviction on your record—especially one which is significantly remote in time—potentially impacts employment, travel and other areas of your life.
+Having any criminal conviction on your record—especially one that is significantly remote in time—potentially impacts employment, travel, and other areas of your life.
 People need to take advantage of the opportunities presented by recent legislation.

 A DUI conviction can affect your life for years to come, costing you money and robbing you of job opportunities, the ability to drive, and even your freedom.
-Work with experienced litigators who are deeply familiar not only with Michigan law, but the local courts, and who are committed to helping you achieve the best possible outcome.
-If you have been charged with a traffic violation, DUI, other criminal offense or would like to pursue expungement, contact Kuhn Rogers to schedule a consultation immediately.
+Work with an experienced criminal defense attorney who is deeply familiar not only with Michigan law, but the local courts, and who is committed to helping you achieve the best possible outcome.
+If you have been charged with a traffic violation, DUI, or would like to pursue expungement, contact Kuhn Rogers to schedule a consultation immediately.